mui/material-ui/docs/pages/blog/mui-x-v7.md

 ### Smaller bundle size

-Introducing a separate entry point for locales has significantly reduced the bundle size of the barrel index when tree-shaking isn't operational (e.g., Webpack in dev mode).
+Introducing a separate entry point for locales has significantly reduced the bundle size of the barrel index when tree-shaking isn't operational (for example Webpack in dev mode).

 For example, with the `@mui/x-data-grid` npm package, this change led to a reduction of approximately 19% – shrinking the bundle size from [114.2kB](https://bundlephobia.com/package/@mui/x-data-grid@6.19.2) to [92.9kB](https://bundlephobia.com/package/@mui/x-data-grid@7.0.0).